 Evaluating Disability for People with PTSD

 Patients seeking disability payments for their PTSD will have to prove that they are impacted in a way that they cannot perform their old job or any job that they could be trained to work.
-To qualify for disability benefits, the condition must prevent the person from working for a least one full year.
-They will need a Residual Functional Capacity (RFC) assessment that indicates how their symptoms affect and limit their life activities.
+To qualify for disability benefits, they will need a Residual Functional Capacity (RFC) assessment that indicates how their symptoms affect and limit their life activities.

 What the Insurance Company Needs from You and Your Medical Providers